Cleopatra's Needle, London: Erection

 Cleopatra's Needle is flanked by two faux-Egyptian sphinxes, designed by the English architect George John Vulliamy.
 The sphinxes are cast in bronze and bear hieroglyphic inscriptions that say netjer nefer men-kheper-re di ankh, which translates as "the good god, Thuthmosis III given life".
 These sphinxes appear to be looking at the Needle rather than guarding it, due to the sphinxes' improper or backwards installation.
 The Embankment has other Egyptian flourishes, such as buxom winged sphinxes on the armrests of benches.
 On 4 September 1917, during World War I, a bomb from a German air raid landed near the needle.
-In commemoration of this event, the damage remains unrepaired to this day and is clearly visible in the form of shrapnel holes and gouges on the right-hand sphinx.
+In commemoration of this event, the damage remains unrepaired to this day and is clearly visible in the form of shrapnel holes and gouges on the western sphinx.
 Restoration work was carried out in 2005.